Cloud Setup

 Please enter your numeric choice:

 If you only have one project, gcloud init selects it for you.
-If you cannot see your project, make sure you have the appropriate permissions.
+If you cannot see your project, ensure you have the appropriate permissions.

 $ gcloud auth application-default login